 As such, make sure you don’t turn this into a full-time job because you’d surely be disappointed, not to mention broke.

-The best thing to do about product-testing income is to consider it as extra cash for gifts during Christmas, birthday and other holidays (those Amazon gift cards can add up if you do this on the side for several months).
+The best thing to do about product-testing income is to consider it as extra cash for gifts during Christmas, birthdays, and other holidays (those Amazon gift cards can add up if you do this on the side for several months).

 Other Testing Jobs

-We’ve written other articles featuring testing gigs that you might also be interested in.
+I’ve written other articles featuring testing gigs that you might also be interested in.
 Check them out below: